GoogleCloudPlatform/java-docs-samples/cloud-sql/postgres/servlet/README.md

-# Connecting to Cloud SQL - MySQL
+# Connecting to Cloud SQL - Postgres

 ## Before you begin